Cyber Security Firm LogRhythm Setting Tempo for March to an IPO

 Managing those logs, identifying threats, and making sure the network meets compliance standards is a pretty big pain point in the cyber security world.
 It’s also where LogRhythm hopes to make its name and fortune.

-LogRhythm quietly has become one of Colorado’s most promising startups, although over the Boulder-based company has outgrown the label over past year or two.
+LogRhythm quietly has become one of Colorado’s most promising startups, although the Boulder-based company has outgrown the label over the past year or two.
 The company won’t disclose its revenue, but co-founder and CTO Chris Petersen says revenue is growing 40 to 50 percent year-to-year.
 It now employs about 250 people and sells worldwide.

 LogRhythm’s growth trajectory has reached the point where an IPO looks like the next big step, and that’s what the company has in mind, Petersen said.
 LogRhythm’s leadership foresees an IPO in about 18 to 24 months, and they have been getting ready, for example, by adding new board members with experience running cyber security companies or government cyber security programs.